 6. Training and Handover

 The final stage of the commissioning process involves training the plant operators and maintenance personnel on the operation and maintenance procedures.
-This training ensures that the personnel are proficient in handling the equipment and systems and can respond to any operational issues or emergencies.
-Once the training is complete, the plant is ready for handover to the owner’s team for the entire operation.
+This training ensures that the personnel are proficient in handling the equipment and systems and can respond effectively to operational issues or emergencies.
+After training is completed, the plant is handed over to the owner’s team for full-scale operations.

 Identifying and Addressing Issues